10 Easy Jazz Songs to Play on Guitar (With Videos)

 Although Jazz has a reputation for being a complex genre to play, there are still some relatively easy Jazz songs to pick up on the guitar!

-My suggestion would be to leave your favorite song(s) for another time and start with something easier because, believe it or not, even jazz songs could be quite simple.
+Though many Jazz songs can be complex!
+My suggestion would be to leave your favorite Jazz song(s) for another time and start with easy ones like those on this list.

 This tune is very simple, but also has a beautiful melody line, so you won’t get bored even after hours of constant playing.
 If you’re also a good singer, then this is your perfect song.

-This instrumental version sounds very engaging and will definitely inspire many players to practice on it.
+This instrumental version sounds very engaging and will inspire many players to practice it.

 We are still among the most famous jazz standards, but this piece is a little bit different than the previous three.
-While songs like “All of Me” or “Fly me to the Moon” comes with chord progressions that are common in various music genres, this tune also has something that is strictly reserved for Jazz.
+While songs like “All of Me” or “Fly Me to the Moon” come with chord progressions that are common in various music genres, this tune also has something that is strictly reserved for Jazz.

 Gypsy jazz is probably the best style of jazz to start with if your playing is mostly about the solo guitar.
 Unlike other jazz styles, which include various kinds of lead instruments, this one is pretty much all about the guitar.
 Therefore, the number of amazing players and virtuosos is very big.